Safestore and Our Environment

 Hardcore (piling mat) 1% 100%

-Considerate Constructors Scheme
+Considerate Constructors Scheme ("CCS") (UK only)

-In the UK construction sites, companies and suppliers voluntarily register with the Considerate Constructors Scheme (“CCS”) and agree to abide by the Code of Considerate Practice, designed to encourage best practice beyond statutory requirements.
+In the UK, construction sites, companies, and suppliers voluntarily register with the CCS and agree to abide by the Code of Considerate Practice, which is designed to encourage best practice beyond statutory requirements.

-The scheme’s purview is any area of construction activity that may have a direct or indirect impact on the image of the industry.
+The scheme’s remit is any area of construction activity that may have a direct or indirect impact on the image of the industry.
 The main areas of concern fall into three categories: the public, the workforce, and the environment.

-Construction Health and safety
+Construction health and safety

 Our health and safety record is excellent.
-We register all of our new store schemes with the CCS and we are constantly challenging our colleagues to exceed minimum standards.
+Across all markets, we aim to exceed minimum standards.
 Safestore has a robust health and safety policy, and we have very low incident levels compared with our peers.
-This year, the number of reportable incidents on our construction sites was zero.
+During 2023, the number of reportable incidents on our construction sites was zero.

 Consultation process